sboistel/guru/Linux/04-first_step.md

 <!-- .slide: data-auto-animate -->
 # First Step

-Once you are connected, they are few things to know:
+Once you are connected, they are few things to know

 + banner:   ( Not mandatory )
 + prompt (PS1):   ( *USER*, *hostname*, *path* )